signal18/docs.signal18.io/04.architecture/02.failover-workflow/docs.md

 This default is know as the On-call mode and configured `failover-mode = "manual"`

-Failover can be resumed via the console, the web server on default URL http://replication-manager-host:10001/, the API or the command line client.
+Failover can be continue via user interaction with the console, the web server on default URL http://replication-manager-host:10001/, the API or the command line client.

 Conditions for a possible failover are constantly monitored.

-* A slave need to be available and up and running.
+* A valid slave need to be available and up and running.
 * The cluster configuration needs to be valid.

+!
+Note: the definition of a valid slave is influenced by the prefered or ignored servers but since replication-manager 2.0 we first look at the most up to date position in all slaves.
+After founding this it can eventually say that failover is impossible because none of the slaves with highest position match the constraints ,  if multiple slaves have that same highest position, than the prefered master can be considered as a valid candidate.

 Some users define failover replication constraints that can be added in the configuration file.